 In connection with the Versatel transaction (see Notes 8 and 24), the United Internet Group was granted two call options for shares in the company.
 Both options run until December 2012 and are recognized at fair value through profit and loss.
-The positive fair value as of the balance sheet date amounts to €8,710k and is disclosed under other current financial assets.
+The positive fair value as of the balance sheet date amounts to \leq 8,710k and is disclosed under other current financial assets.

 In fiscal year 2008, United Internet AG concluded two interest swap agreements.
-The nominal volume of each amounts to $\leq 100,000$ k with a term until October 9, 2013.
+The nominal volume of each amounts to \in 100,000k with a term until October 9, 2013.
 Interest hedging transactions were concluded to hedge against the interest rate risk, but do not meet the requirements of IAS 39 on Hedge Accounting and were recognized at fair value through profit and loss.
-The negative fair value as of the balance sheet date amounts to $\leq 10,524$ k (prior year: $\leq 12,513$ k) and was disclosed under other financial liabilities.
+The negative fair value as of the balance sheet date amounts to \in 10,524k (prior year: \in 12,513k) and was disclosed under other financial liabilities.

 In fiscal year 2011, United Internet AG concluded four interest swap agreements.
-The total nominal volume amounts to \leq 180,000k with a term until June 7, 2016.
+The total nominal volume amounts to \in 180,000k with a term until June 7, 2016.
 The interest hedging transactions were concluded to hedge against the interest rate risk.
 They meet the requirements of IAS 39 on Hedge Accounting and were recognized in equity at fair value.
-The negative fair value as of the balance sheet date amounts to \leq 6,342k (prior year: \leq 0) and was disclosed under other financial liabilities.
+The negative fair value as of the balance sheet date amounts to \in 6,342k (prior year: \in 0) and was disclosed under other financial liabilities.